Legal

 Understanding CJIS Policy Section 5.13

-When rolling out a mobile program and selecting software, mobile carrier, and cloud provider, agency administrators should pay close attention to CJIS Policy Section 5.13, which specifically covers mobile cellular devices.
+To ensure your agency is CJIS compliant while mobile, when rolling out your program and selecting software, mobile carrier, and cloud provider, agency administrators should pay close attention to CJIS Policy Section 5.13, which specifically covers mobile cellular devices.
 Within this section, the following minimum standard requirements are detailed.
 Mobile devices must have the following capabilities:

 CJIS Compliance for Cloud Usage in Government Agencies and Law Enforcement